adellelin/SymphonicPicnic/README.md

 0. V&A Museum and [Code Liberation](http://codeliberation.org/) UK
 0. Upcoming : [NYCResistor](http://www.nycresistor.com/) Interactive Showcase

+To further the research we also using these to create a remote voice and public interface for a set of connected garments : [video](https://vimeo.com/210477639)

 This github repo hosts pcb designs, source codes, and audio samples for the various installations and other experiements along the way.